browserengineering/book/book/animations.md

 This chapter introduces animations.
 The key takeaways you should remember are that:

-- animations come in DOM-based, input-driven and video-like varieties;
+- Animations come in DOM-based, input-driven and video-like varieties;
-- GPU acceleration is necessary for smooth animations;
+- GPU acceleration is necessary for smooth animations.
-- compositing is usually necessary for smooth and threaded visual effect animations;
+- compositing is usually necessary for smooth and threaded visual effect animations.
-- it's important to optimize the number of composited layers;
+- It's important to optimize the number of composited layers.
-- and overlap testing can cause additional GPU memory use and needs to be implemented with care.
+- Overlap testing can cause additional GPU memory use and needs to be implemented with care.

 ::: {.web-only}